Standard Deviation by Linear Function of Camera Exposure Time Solution

 Variables Used

-Standard Deviation - The standard deviation provides a measure of the dispersion of image gray level intensities and can be understood as power level of the alternating signal component acquired by the camera.
+Standard Deviation - The Standard Deviation provides a measure of the dispersion of image gray level intensities and can be understood as power level of the alternating signal component acquired by the camera.

-Radiant Intensity - (Measured in Ampere) - radiant intensity is the radiant flux emitted, reflected, transmitted or received, per unit solid angle.
+Radiant Intensity - (Measured in Ampere) - Radiant Intensity is the radiant flux emitted, reflected, transmitted or received, per unit solid angle.

 Model Behaviour Function - Model Behaviour Function is the function to model the behavior with distance d between the camera and the IRED.

-Model Coefficient 1 - Model Coefficient 1 the coefficient to model the linear relationship between t and Σ.
+Model Coefficient 1 - Model Coefficient 1 is the coefficient to model the linear relationship between t and Σ.

 Model Coefficient 2 - Model Coefficient 2 is the coefficient to model the linear relationship between t and Σ.